H-1B Fiscal Year (FY) 2015 Cap Season

 Clearly label all H-1B cap cases, preferably in red ink, on the top margin of Form I-129.
 Use the following codes:

-- Regular Cap (65,000 regular cap cases, not including Chile/Singapore cap cases)
+- Regular Cap (use this code for petitions subject to the 65,000 regular cap, not including Chile/Singapore cap cases)

-A separate check for each applicable filing fee (Form I-129, Premium Processing, Fraud Fee, ACWIA fee, and Public Law 111-230) is preferred.
-Applicable fees should be stapled to the bottom right corner of the top document.
+A separate check is preferred for each filing fee (Form I-129, Premium Processing, Fraud Fee, ACWIA fee, and Public Law 111-230).
+Staple checks to the bottom right corner of the top document.

 Preferred order of documents at time of submission: